Q. Why is it important to annually clean-out your main sewer line?

 A: Most users put items down garbage disposals that their units can’t handle.
-If your having problems often hire a plumber to install a waste disposal (garbage disposal) with more horse power.
-Maybe you unit is old and the blades are dull and it just needs to be replaced.
-Foods like eggs shells, potato skins, coffee grounds, fats and grease, pasta, rice, glass, chicken bones and much much more.
-Remember if you know how to properly use a garbage disposal unit it saves a lot of time and helps, but if you treat it the a garbage can it wont treat you nicely back.
+If you’re having problems often, hire a plumber to install a waste disposal (garbage disposal) with more horsepower.
+Maybe your unit is old and the blades are dull, and it just needs to be replaced.
+Foods like eggs shells, potato skins, coffee grounds, fats and grease, pasta, rice, glass, chicken bones and much much more clog the unit.
+Remember, if you know how to properly use a garbage disposal unit it saves a lot of time and helps, but if you treat it like a garbage can it won’t treat you nicely back.
 A trick I always use is that after I’m done using the garbage disposal unit, I run cold water for 1-2 minutes making sure to flush out the entire kitchen sink stack line.
 Having to use a little bit more water might save you on frequent plumbing service calls.

 Q: How do we know what faucet to purchase and if it will fit where the existing one sits?